simonanana/CSI300-Futures-ML-Prediction/README.md

 1. Place your CSI 300 futures data files in the `data/` directory (see structure above).
 2. Open and run `csi300_ml_prediction.ipynb` sequentially.
 3. Results and plots will be saved to `output/`.

-> **Note:** Data files are not included in this repository due to licensing restrictions.